Position: durable workflows pair naturally with agentic workflows.

 Combining It All with Durable Workflows

-Durable workflows give you reliability over time; FSMs/Markov give you command and control; agents/MCP give you semantics and capabilities.
+Durable workflows give you reliability over time; FSMs give you command and control; agents/MCP give you semantics and capabilities.

 Execution Loop Sketch